Flávio Teodosio

-Flávio Teodósio, also known as Flávio Thiodo or Flávio Teudo (c.740 - 805) was a nobleman and 4th Count of Coimbra.
+Flávio Teodósio, also known as Flávio Thiodo or Flávio Teudo (c.
+740 – 805) was a nobleman and 4th Count of Coimbra.

 Background

 Coimbra, an important strategic and cultural center in what is now Portugal, had fallen under Muslim control following the Umayyad invasion of the Iberian Peninsula in the early 8th century.
 However, like many other cities in early Al-Andalus, it also had a significant Christian population (known as Mozarabs), who were allowed to maintain their faith in exchange for paying the jizya (a tax levied on non-Muslims).

 Title

 The use of "count" in Flávio Teodosio's title, a remnant of Visigothic nobility, reflects the continuation of older Roman and Gothic administrative traditions in the city.
-The title is mentioned in documentation of a donation that Flávio Teodósio himself made to Lorvão Abbey.
+The title is mentioned in the documentation of a donation that Flávio Teodósio himself made to Lorvão Abbey.
 In these documents he signed himself as "Theoddus Comes Christianorum".
 The donation to the Abbey consisted of two estates in Almofalla, in the person of Abbot Aydulpho.'

-Primary sources about Flávio Teodósio's life are scarce, with much of the information derived works of medieval chroniclers like Rodrigo Jiménez de Rada.
+Primary sources about Flávio Teodósio's life are scarce, with much of the information derived from the works of medieval chroniclers like Rodrigo Jiménez de Rada.